August 2009 – July 2011

 The entire dress is underlined in cotton voile.
 And if you’ve ever wondered what voile looks like very close-up, this bug landed right on my fabric.
 He stayed long enough for Aaron to get out the macro lens.
 Bias facings of cotton chambray finish the neckline and hem.
 A few bands of gold trim decorate the dress.

-In these photos the dress is worn over my Victorian cancan corset and a yoke petticoat.
+In these photos the dress is worn over my Victorian cancan corset and Edwardian yoke petticoat.
 The matching belt pins closed.
 Pointy-toe flats from the thrift store were painted with gold acrylic paint.
 The wonderful crown is from Pewter Replicas, a Fleur de Ley circlet.